barthap/ChatRooms/README.md

 - prepared for this purpose `server/browser_playground` HTML files - see [`README.md`](./server/browser_playground/README.md) in there.
 - Postman - for HTTP communication with Flask endpoints
-- [This awesome tool](https://amritb.github.io/socketio-client-tool/) - just enter `http://localhost:5000` and connect.
+- [This awesome tool](https://amritb.github.io/socketio-client-tool/) - just enter `ws://localhost:5000/chat` and connect.
 You can communicate with server without writing any client-side code!
+The `/chat` URI means that you are connecting to a `chat` Socket.IO namespace instead of default `/` namespace.

 #### Web Client